Alien vs. Predator: Future

-When asked about the ending sequence of Aliens vs. Predator: Requiem, that the Predator-weapon handed to Ms. Yutani would lead to humans developing advanced space travel technology, Greg stated, "That was the idea.
+When asked about the ending sequence of Aliens vs. Predator: Requiem, which the Predator-weapon handed to Ms. Yutani would lead to humans developing advanced space travel technology, Greg stated, "That was the idea.
 They never got any of the equipment from the first Predators.
 It's the first time they ever received any intact working technology left over.
 So they could take that and reverse engineer, figure out what the power source was – all of those things.
 And in theory, that would enable that company [Weyland-Yutani] to make massive advancements in technology and dominate the space industry.
 That was the whole idea, was to literally continue from Ms. Yutani getting the gun – and then cut to 50 years in the future, and there's spaceships now.
 We've made a quantum leap in space travel.
 That was going to set up the ending, which would then set up what AVP was going to be, which would take place 100 years in the future.
 That was kind of the plan."

 Liam O'Donnell, who worked as a visual effects consultant on Requiem, wrote a script treatment for AVP3 during the production of Requiem which was set in South Africa about fifty years in the future when global warming had melted the ice caps (and releasing the Alien Queen from Antarctica), featuring the merger and global rule of the Weyland-Yutani Corporation and their development of interstellar travel based on the recovered Predator technology from Gunnison.

 In 2015, having worked on the special effects of Aliens vs. Predator: Requiem, VFX make-up artist David Woodruff (the son of Tom Woodruff who worked on both the Alien and Terminator franchises) participated in an interview with TheTerminatorFans, and when asked about the situation of a third chapter in the AVP-trilogy, he stated, "I haven't heard anything about a 3rd installment, not even rumors.
 This Neill Blomkamp project is the first possibility I've seen or heard of another Alien film and I'm all about it.
 I know the guys at Amalgamated Dynamics are pushing for something like this too.
 It's time."

-In 2015, during the London Film and Comic Con, Sigourney Weaver stated that she asked to have Ripley killed in Alien 3 because she knew that Fox were moving forward with Alien vs. Predator.
-Peter Briggs (writer of The Hunt: Alien vs. Predator) responded by praising all films in the franchise and pointing out that the AVP-films were more successful than Weaver's last two Alien-films, and noting that "There's a terrific Alien vs. Predator movie still to be made by someone.
+In 2015, during the London Film and Comic Con, Sigourney Weaver said she asked to have Ripley killed in Alien 3 because she knew that Fox were moving forward with Alien vs. Predator.
+Peter Briggs (writer of The Hunt: Alien vs. Predator) responded by praising all films in the franchise and pointing out that the AVP-films were more successful than Weaver's last two Alien-films.
+He noted that "There's a terrific Alien vs. Predator movie still to be made by someone.
 It just hasn't happened yet."